smarc-project/smarc_msgs/README.rst

 **Core actuator interface**

-Publishers
+These are the first actuator interfaces that will be part of the common interface.
+More will be added in the future, see `Near future extensions`_ for possible examples.

+Commands (subscribed to by vehicle):

 * RPM - ``smarc_msgs/ThrusterRPM`` on ``/vehicle/core/thruster{N}_cmd``, where N signifies the number of the thruster.
-Thrusters are numbered either left-to-right or front-to-back, or both, depending on the configuration
+Thrusters are numbered either left-to-right or front-to-back, or both, depending on the configuration. **NOTE:** Needs to be published at 10Hz to have effect.

-Feedbacks
+Feedbacks (published by vehicle):

 * Thruster feedback - ``smarc_msgs/ThrusterFeedback`` on ``/vehicle/core/thruster{N}_fb``